Chasten Buttigieg: Career

-Buttigieg was a campaign spokesperson, advisor, and social media campaigner for his husband Pete Buttigieg's campaign.
+Buttigieg was a campaign spokesperson, advisor, and social media campaigner for his husband Pete Buttigieg's 2020 presidential campaign.
 If his husband had been elected, Chasten identified improving the nation's public schools, arts education, and mental health as the areas he would have directed his attention towards as First Gentleman.
 He also supports LGBTQ rights.
 After his husband's withdrawal from the race, both endorsed Joe Biden and campaigned for him.
 Since the campaign, Buttigieg now considers Kamala Harris and Doug Emhoff close friends.

-Post 2020 presidential campaign

 Buttigieg was a Harvard Institute of Politics Fellow for the fall 2020 virtual semester.
+In December 2020, Buttigieg criticized Joseph Epstein's op-ed about Jill Biden's academic credentials, calling it sexist.

 On September 1, 2020, Buttigieg released his debut memoir, I Have Something to Tell You.
 The hardcover edition debuted at number 12 on The New York Times Best Seller list for hardcover non-fiction.
-In December 2020, Buttigieg criticized Joseph Epstein's op-ed about Jill Biden's academic credentials, calling it sexist.

-Buttigieg published a YA (Young Adult) adaptation of I Have Something to Tell You in 2023, entitled I Have Something to Tell You -- For Young Adults, which "focuses mostly on his youth and not on his adult life with Mayor Pete," according to Kirkus Reviews.
-It was #3 on the New York Times Young Adult Hardcover Books in May 2023.
-In 2025, he published a picture book, Papa's Coming Home, which was #4 on the New York Times Children's Picture Book List in May 2025.
+He published an adaptation of I Have Something to Tell You for young adults in 2023.
+The adaptation "focuses mostly on his youth and not on his adult life with Mayor Pete," according to Kirkus Reviews.
+In 2025, he published a children's picture book about a family with two fathers, titled Papa's Coming Home.